hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

 mechanism.
 That means that once an instance logins, all other logins with the same signature will fail.
 The reason is to prevent unintended logins in case the PKCS7 signature gets compromised by another process in the instance.
-For this reason, when the instance does its first login, it also receives a crytographic `nonce` and this `nonce` has to be provided in the future login attempts.
+For this reason, when the instance does its first login, it also receives a cryptographic `nonce` (number used once) and this `nonce` has to be provided in the future login attempts.
+Only one unique principal (i.e. one unique EC2 Instance ID) can use that nonce.

 ```bash
 data=$(cat <<EOF